 You may imagine that cucumbers might be too boring or naturally too neutral to incite your interest.
 But, you couldn’t be more mistaken!
 These two traits make this garden fresh food perfect for use in practically any dish, like these:

-Slip Into Your Salad – Double salad?
+Salad Topper – Double salad?
 Heck, yeah!
-When you’ve run out of ideas for topping your salad, just add this mixture onto a bowl full of brilliant greens, and you’re good to go!
+When you’ve run out of ideas for topping your salad, just add this mixture to a bowl full of brilliant greens, and you’re good to go!
 The veggies and dressing are already done for you.

 Pop Into a Pocket – Don’t you love having a new filling for a pita pocket?
 It’s so exciting to insert spoonfuls of sweet or savory sandwich stuff inside.
-Add a few extra lettuce leaves and a little avocado for a refreshing lunch.
+Add a few extra lettuce leaves, some air fryer tempeh, and a little avocado for a refreshing lunch.

-This smashed cucumber salad is best eaten fresh, but any leftovers can be covered and refrigerated for the next day.
+This Asian cucumber salad is best eaten fresh, but any leftovers can be covered and refrigerated for the next day.
 After that, it’s best to make a new batch.
 Not recommended for freezing.

 If you’d like to prep this dish beforehand, you can do so the day (or night) before.
 Smash your cucumber and slice.
 Place in one container.
 Mix up the dressing and place in another container.
 Cover both and refrigerate until the next day.
 Mix your cucumber with the salt and let sit.
 Then, drain and mix with the sauce.